Isaac-rosdail/webdev-3d-website/README.md

 # 3D Printing Website
 A beginner's introduction to 3D printing created as part of a web development class.
-The website focuses on the topic of 3D printing, featuring an overview of the technology, its applications, and benefits.
+The website covers its technology, applications, and benefits.

 # Features
 - Informational pages about 3D printing.